 Matthew 4:4 It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.

 Though "it is written," is translated in the present tense in the KJV, the Greek is in the perfect tense, an action completed in the past.
 It is worth noting that the previous verse, also contains an implicit reference to honoring the Jewish law.
 Here, the reference is explicit.

 The word translated as "man" more generally means "humanity" as well as "a man."

 The term translated as "live" is in the future tense.
-The Greek term means not only to life and breath but to the enjoyment of living as well, specifically, to be "full of life."
+The Greek term means not only to have life and breath but to the enjoyment of living as well, specifically, to be "full of life."
 Christ also uses it in the sense of "making a living."
 There are several other words in the Gospels translated as "life" discussed in this article.
 The differences are important.

 The Greek term translated as "mouth" also means the foremost part, such as the point of a spear or the blade of a sword.
 While God doesn't have a mouth or even parts, he does have a foremost in Christ.